WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

    :alt:  The CMake-GUI with the TEST_VISTA_FRESH option highlighted.

-To utilize this option on Cache, the TEST_VISTA_FRESH checkbox must be checked to tell CMake to configure the correct files.
+To utilize this option on Caché, the TEST_VISTA_FRESH checkbox must be checked to tell CMake to configure the correct files.
 You will also need to create a new cache.dat using the steps from earlier and set the TEST_VISTA_FRESH_CACHE_DAT_EMPTY to point to the location of that newly created cache.dat.
-It will then shut down the Cache instance, copy the empty database in place of the old one, restart Cache, then collect and import the OSEHRA routines and globals.
+It will then shut down the Caché instance, copy the empty database in place of the old one, restart Caché, then collect and import the OSEHRA routines and globals.

 .. figure:: http://code.osehra.org/content/named/SHA1/40410f24-cmakeGUIFreshWinConfigure.png
    :align: center
-   :alt: The CMake-GUI on Windows/Cache after configuration.
+   :alt: The CMake-GUI on Windows/Caché after configuration.

 For GT.M, the overall process is the same, but has some internal actions that make it GT.M specific.
-Instead of a the Cache variables, we ask for the TEST_VISTA_FRESH_GTM_GLOBALS_DAT and the TEST_VISTA_FRESH_GTM_ROUTINE_DIR.
+Instead of a the Caché variables, we ask for the TEST_VISTA_FRESH_GTM_GLOBALS_DAT and the TEST_VISTA_FRESH_GTM_ROUTINE_DIR.
 The TEST_VISTA_FRESH_GTM_GLOBALS_DAT is the path to the database.dat that contains the VistA globals.
 This file will be deleted and recreated automatically via the 'MUPIP' command.
 The  TEST_VISTA_FRESH_GTM_ROUTINE_DIR is the path to the folder that contains the VistA routines.
 This folder will be removed and recreated so that all routines within the GT.M instance will be from the latest import.
 The other GT.M specific variable is the TEST_VISTA_SETUP_UCI_NAME which is used during the configuring of the VistA instance.